angelad3594/angelad3594.github.io/_posts/2018-09-28-weekly-reflection.md

 ---
-layout: posts
+layout: post
-tittle: Weekly Reflection
+tittle: "Weekly Reflection"
-date:2018-28-09
+date: 2018-28-09
 ---

 1. Describe how you are feeling about the class